The Tortured Poets Department

 Water and Fire

-A couple walks on Long Beach at golden hour.
+A couple walks on the seashore at golden hour.
 Photo by Kristina Parro.

 The waves crash behind me.
 I’m warmed by the fire in front of me.